Railways spent Rs 1,646.94 cr in 2020-21 for maintenance of stations: Goyal

-New Delhi, Feb 3 (IANS) The government on Wednesday informed the Rajya Sabha that the Railways has spent Rs 1,646.94 crore for the maintenance of railway stations under budgetary sources for providing passenger amenities till December last year.
+New Delhi: The government on Wednesday informed the Rajya Sabha that the Railways has spent Rs 1,646.94 crore for the maintenance of railway stations under budgetary sources for providing passenger amenities till December last year.

 In a written reply to a question in the Lok Sabha, Railway Minister Piyush Goyal said, "All stations, including small stations, of Indian Railways are maintained as per the laid down norms.
 Need-based maintenance is ensured on all stations for proper upkeep."